16 Quiet Spots to Escape the Crowds

 San Pantalon

-The breathtaking ceiling, with its vibrant celestial scene and mesmerizing sense of depth, is sure to leave you in awe.
+Behind the unassuming facade lies a breathtaking ceiling, alive with a vibrant celestial scene and a mesmerizing sense of depth.

 Get hands-on with Leonardo's mechanical inventions and be inspired by his genius at this interactive museum, which also features high-res digital reproductions of his masterpieces.